Media Technology Engineer

 - Ability to interact within groups and capable of leading minor group activities.

-- This position is specifically for nightside Maintenance coverage.
-Ability to work nights and weekends is required
+- This position is specifically for nightside media technology priority coverage.
+The ability to work nights and weekends is required

 - Hands-on knowledge of AES67 audio and SMPTE-2110 video

 - Working knowledge of MAM, PAM, BPM, and other workflow orchestration tools

 - Working knowledge of Cisco and/or Arista switches and routers

 - Working knowledge of StorNext, Synology, FastServe, and other high-performance storage platforms

 - Experience with Cisco IOS and the ability to work with VLAN and other settings